shreyss99/IS497_Leetcode-Problems-Search-Engine/README.md

     python manage.py migrate
     ```

-6. **Create the AWS Aurora Database:
+6. **Create the AWS Aurora Database**

    Populate the Leetcode dataset by creating a table using the schema as specified in [Screenshots and AWS Cost Estimation](Final_Project-Leetcode_ProblemSearch_Engine.pdf)

-7. **Create the secrets.json to store the secret keys for authenticating AWS Aurora (PostgreSQL flavour) database with the web application:
+7. **Create the secrets.json**

+   Store the secret keys for authenticating AWS Aurora (PostgreSQL flavour) database with the web application as follows:

     ```
     {